SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 ## I'm going to the garden to eat bugs - big ones, fat ones, round ones, curly ones

 Browsers, and JavaScript with all its avatars, also bring with them the joy of bugs.

 Gabriel Manor-Leichtman’s in-depth look at browser developer tools to help debugging code and network performance issues was worth reviewing once again for its rich content and useful guidelines on the online playback of Stack Skills conference package.

 Loosely typed JavaScript, and its bug-ridden code, can partially be tackled with the stricter TypeScript superscript.

-TypeScript, has uses well beyond the frontend, as Ryan Cormack from Moon Pig pointed out.
+TypeScript, has uses well beyond the frontend, as Ryan Cormack from the online card and gifts site, Moonpig, pointed out.
 Using Amazon Web Services (AWS) which compiles down to Cloud Formation, you can move JavaScript code and embedded data from the frontend to the backend of apps with TypeScript lambda functions.

 This does not come without its trade-offs, Cormack said, you need to write imperative (versus declarative) code if you use YAML (Yet Another Markup Language - also known as YML) compilation, deal with constant code updates and have at least a foundational knowledge of AWS, which has its own learning curve.

 A way through this maze of JavaScript options is to choose the option of creating micro-frontends to scale and deploy complex apps, Teresa Wu said, demonstrating how the Chase App worked.

-Chase’s banking app looked the customer journey (CJ) from onboarding through to off-boarding with each segment of the UX built with strategic intent and collaboration but released in operational isolation to speed up the process of development and ensure each moving part of the app worked efficiently.
+Chase’s banking app looked the customer journey from onboarding through to off-boarding with each segment of the UX built with strategic intent and collaboration but released in operational isolation to speed up the process of development and ensure each moving part of the app worked efficiently.

 Micro frontends, Wu said, helps modularisation.
 For example, customer navigation through the app can be tested as the journey changes.
 This offers flexibility where it is needed.
 Navigation (the main - entry point for the customer) is wrapped in routine logic but when authentication of the user is required, authentication logic and a more centralised logic is used.
 This works, like a proxy, Wu said, where the two sets of logic reference each other.
 All of this helps scaling web and mobile apps.